BitcoinDesign/Guide/guide/payments/introduction.md

 ### [Privacy]({{ '/guide/payments/privacy/' | relative_url }})

-An overview of how to help users maintain transaction privacy with Bitcoin.
+An overview of how to help users maintain transaction privacy with bitcoin.

 ---